 From Stockholm, Copenhagen or Oslo you have more connections, even direct flights to Akureyri during summer time and they are often much cheaper too.

-Since the target area for the events is the Akureyri area one option is to go by aircraft from the central airport inside Reykjavik.
+Since the target area for the events is the Akureyri area in a wider sense one option is to go by aircraft from the central airport inside Reykjavik.
 A bus transfer from Keflavik, the approx 50 km to Reykjavik airport, is mandatory if you do not rent a car at Keflavik airport.
-Normally it is cheaper to rent the car in Reykjavik than at the airport.

 Cheapest way is to buy a standby ticket at Reykjavik airport and sit down and wait for the next flight with an empty seat.
 A bit more unsecure but normally you do not have to wait too long to catch a flight unless weather conditions have made flight tables void.
 This offer is only available to youngsters up to an age of 26 yeras.
 The rest of us will have to pay around 140 Euro one way.